Waste and recycling services - Coronavirus

 All waste must be contained within the bins – we do not accept side waste as handling bags directly is a health risk to bin crews.

+You are responsible for the waste you produce.
+Please dispose of it properly.
 To save space in your bins, avoid buying items with excessive packaging where you can, squash air out of plastic bottles, stack plastic pots inside each other, put paper and card inside a cereal box, squeeze air out of non-recyclable waste bags and compost your garden waste at home.

 Bin crews provide a critical service to empty bins to ensure public health is maintained.
 Please let them get on with their essential job – keep a safe distance away.